Murder of Milly Dowler: Voicemail tampering investigation

+Incidents relating to the aftermath were depicted in the 2025 ITV drama about the phone hacking scandal, The Hack.

 Legacy

 Dowler's parents, Sally and Bob Dowler, launched a charity called Milly's Fund on the day of her memorial service in October 2002.
 Its mission was "to promote public safety, and in particular the safety of the children and young people".
 The charity provides risk assessment advice to teenagers, youth workers, and educators.
 Its work includes the "Teach UR Mum 2 TXT" campaign, which encourages children and parents to stay in contact via text messaging, including a glossary for parents of commonly-used SMS abbreviations.

 The campaign was awarded "Best Use of Mobile for Accessibility" at the 2004 GSM Association Awards.
 Milly's Fund commissioned a five-part soap opera titled Watch Over Me (2003), which encourages personal safety for teenagers, to be distributed to every school in the UK.
 In 2005, the family announced that the charity would be transferred to the Suzy Lamplugh Trust.
 Milly's Fund was wound up that year.

 At the 2005 Hampton Court Palace Flower Show, a garden designed in memory of Dowler by Penny Smith won the Tudor Rose award, the show's highest honour.
 Its design was supported by the Surrey Police and Milly's Fund.

 A magenta sweet pea was named after Dowler and made publicly available by Matthewman's Sweetpeas.

 On 29 June 2017, Dowler's sister Gemma released a book dedicated to Dowler, titled My Sister Milly.

-The investigation that led to Bellfield's arrest was dramatised in the three-part 2019 television series Manhunt, with Martin Clunes playing Colin Sutton.
+The investigation that led to Bellfield's arrest was dramatised in the three-part 2019 television series Manhunt, with Martin Clunes playing Colin Sutton, the detective in charge of the Delagrange investigation.